For urgent consular assistance call

 Driving in Armenia can be dangerous.
 Common dangers include:

-Check your travel insurance will cover you for driving.
+Check if your travel insurance will cover you for driving.

 Make sure you understand local road rules.